seamplex/feenox/doc/programming.markdown

   because “screen” can be anything from a mobile phone to a desktop with many 24” LED monitors.

-- Make sure you understand and follow the 17 rules of UNIX philosophy
+- Make sure you understand and follow the 17 rules of Unix philosophy
   <https://en.wikipedia.org/wiki/Unix_philosophy>

   1.  modularity